lohidenver/SpringMVCFilmCRUD/README.md

 # Lessons Learned

-Dave - #SpringMVCFilmCRUD Dave and Brandon
-# Description This is a full stack application that runs a simple film query where you are able to search through a database of films.
-The application has functionality to modify films, add new films, and delete films you have added to the database.
-This project was an extention of the Film Query Application we made last week.
-# Lessons Learned
 Dave -

 * One of our biggest issues was mapping the MVC.
 I feel like one of the easier solutions to this would be to create a UML style drawing or use a whiteboard.